alexkhalevine/ai_job_search/readme.md

 import { analyzeJob } from './utils/aiAgent';
 ```

-to enable found job summary
+to enable AI job summary